Physical abuse of a child: intentionally causing bodily harm defense attorneys

 Physical abuse of a child: intentionally causing bodily harm is a Class H felony in Wisconsin.
 That means that upon conviction, you face a maximum penalty of 6 years in prison, fines of up to $10,000.00 or both.
 Certainly the aggravated penalties for this charge should encourage you to find an aggressive, intelligent criminal defense lawyer for your case.

-At Meyer Van Severen, S.C. we regularly defend individuals facing child abuse charges.
+At Van Severen Law Office we regularly defend individuals facing child abuse charges.
 Our criminal defense attorneys specialize in defending individuals accused of violating the law.
 We certainly recognize the shame, frustration, and pain that you’re experiencing.
 Our criminal defense attorneys certainly prepare for any possibility in your case.
 If you’re looking to fight your case all the way to jury trial, we have your back.

 Contact our criminal defense attorneys about your child abuse case today.
 We answer phones 24/7, and our defense attorneys regularly work nights and weekends.
 We’d certainly like to help you navigate the difficult situation you’re in.
 Contact us immediately at (414) 270-0202.